-- Le Mans Series: With the same LMP and GTE cars as in the Endurance series, but 60 minute races.
+- Le Mans Series: two LMP1, the Dallara P217 and several GTE cars in 60 minute races.

 Possible career progressions

-- GT3: Rookie – Global Challenge – IMSA – GT Sprint
+- GT3: MX-5 – Global Challenge (or Ferrari Challenge) – Porsche Cup – GT Sprint

-- Open wheel: Rookie – Skippy – Formula 3 – Formula Renault 3.5 – Grand Prix
+- Open wheel: MX-5 – Skippy – Formula 3 or Formula iR – Formula Renault 3.5 – Grand Prix

-- Free to B (free content only): Rookie – SRF/Global Challenge Cadillac – Advanced MX-5/Radical
+- Free to B (free content only): MX-5 – SLPCC/SRF/Global Challenge Cadillac – Advanced MX-5/Radical

 I do not think it is desirable to progress to A class for the sake of getting an A class license.
-The best racing can probably be had in D and C class, while the two Rookie series have very good participation and race every hour.
+The best racing can probably be had in D and C class, while the MX-5 series and SLPCC have very good participation and race every hour.
 You’ll probably have the most fun when concentrating on one or two series and getting in the occasional race in another series using a car and track you own.
 There is nothing wrong with sticking to the Advanced MX-5 in C class, and you might have more fun there than being frustrated with a much faster more difficult to drive GTE car.
 Likewise, the Skippy has a very loyal following.
 The big advantage of the popular series is that there will be multiple splits in peak times, meaning that you’ll race against people with similar iRating and thus similar speed.
 This is much more fun than racing in a series with just a few drivers (and thus a single race) of potentially very differing skill and speed.
-You can always drive in the Rookie series and have fun there while learning to drive a faster car in another series.
+You can always drive in the MX-5 in the Global Cup or SLPCC and have fun there while learning to drive a faster car in another series.